NickolasB98/coffee-sales-exploratory-dashboard/README.md

 - **Improved Sales Insights:** Provides valuable insights into sales trends, customer behavior, and product performance.
 - **Data-Driven Decision Making:** Enables informed business decisions regarding product development, marketing strategies, and customer loyalty programs.
 - **Enhanced User Experience:** Offers an interactive and user-friendly interface for exploring sales data.

+## Insights Deep Dive

+**Category 1: Sales Trends Over Time**

+**Main Insight 1: Fluctuating Sales Patterns**

+* **Finding:** The "Total Sales Over Time" chart reveals significant fluctuations in sales over the observed period.
+* **Supporting Data:** The line chart shows peaks and troughs, indicating periods of high and low sales.
+* **Implication:** This suggests potential seasonal variations, promotional impacts, or other external factors influencing sales.

+**Main Insight 2: Comparative Sales Trends by Region**

+* **Finding:** The chart displays sales trends for different regions (potentially indicated by different colored lines), allowing for comparative analysis.
+* **Supporting Data:** Multiple lines on the "Total Sales Over Time" chart represent different regions.
+* **Implication:** This allows for identifying regions with consistent growth or those experiencing sales declines.

+**Category 2: Sales by Country**

+**Main Insight 1: Dominant Sales Country**

+* **Finding:** The "Sales By Country" chart indicates that the United States is the dominant market, with the highest sales.
+* **Supporting Data:** The bar chart shows the United States having the longest bar.
+* **Implication:** This highlights the importance of the US market for overall sales performance.

+**Main Insight 2: Sales Disparities Across Countries**

+* **Finding:** There are significant disparities in sales across different countries.
+* **Supporting Data:** The bar chart shows varying lengths of bars for different countries.
+* **Implication:** This suggests differences in market penetration, consumer preferences, or distribution strategies.

+**Category 3: Top Customers**

+**Main Insight 1: High-Value Customers**

+* **Finding:** The "Top 5 Customers" chart identifies the highest-spending customers.
+* **Supporting Data:** The bar chart lists the top 5 customers with their respective sales values.
+* **Implication:** These customers are crucial for revenue generation and should be prioritized for customer loyalty and retention efforts.

+**Main Insight 2: Sales Contributions of Top Customers**

+* **Finding:** The chart shows the relative sales contributions of the top 5 customers.
+* **Supporting Data:** The chart shows the sales amount for each of the top 5 customers.
+* **Implication:** This helps in understanding the concentration of sales among key customers.

+**Category 4: Interactive Filtering**

+**Main Insight 1: Impact of Roast Type on Sales**

+* **Finding:** Using the "Roast Type Name" slicer, users can analyze sales performance for different roast types (Dark, Light, Medium).
+* **Supporting Data:** By clicking on the slicer, the charts dynamically update.
+* **Implication:** This allows for identifying the most popular roast types and tailoring inventory and marketing strategies.

+**Main Insight 2: Impact of Packet Weight on Sales**

+* **Finding:** Using the "Size" slicer, users can analyze sales performance for different packet weights (0.2 kg, 1 kg, 2.5 kg).
+* **Supporting Data:** By clicking on the slicer, the charts dynamically update.
+* **Implication:** This allows for understanding consumer preferences for different packet sizes.

+**Main Insight 3: Impact of Loyalty Card on Sales**

+* **Finding:** Using the "Loyalty Card" slicer, users can analyze sales performance for customers with and without loyalty cards.
+* **Supporting Data:** By clicking on the slicer, the charts dynamically update.
+* **Implication:** This helps in evaluating the effectiveness of the loyalty program.

+## Recommendations

+* Investigate the factors contributing to sales fluctuations over time.
+* Focus on expanding market share in high-potential countries.
+* Implement targeted marketing strategies for top customers.
+* Optimize inventory based on roast type and packet weight preferences.
+* Enhance the loyalty program to increase customer retention and spending.